AODocs-Dev/api-documentation/aodocs-staging.altirnao.com/Guides/10-Key concepts/20-Basics of AODocs APIs.md

 # Basics of AODocs APIs

-AODocs APIs are the under-the-hood mechanisms which let you issue direct requests to the resource server to perform many of the manual tasks you can perform in the AODocs UI:
+AODocs APIs are the under-the-hood mechanisms which let you issue direct requests to the resource server to perform many of the manual tasks done in the AODocs UI:

 * list and search for resources such as libraries, classes, or documents
 * create (insert), change (patch), and remove (delete) documents, their properties, and their attachments
 * configure AODocs folders, roles, versions, and permissions

 ## Interacting with APIs